 Lafayette Parish Tax Assessor Conrad Comeaux agreed to lower the Macy’s assessment to $5.3 million, which means its $138,000 tax bill will be more than cut in half.
 Comeaux has pegged the market value for the Macy’s location (which includes the land and parking lot) at almost $11 million since 2016.
 Namdar Realty was asking that it be reduced to $2.5 million, essentially what it paid separately for the Macy’s building when it bought the mall earlier this year.

 “We said, ‘No, I don’t think so,’” Comeaux says.
 “The land is worth more than that.
 Give me a break.”
-(Worth noting: A few months ago the new owners shut off the upstairs of the Macy’s store and are converting it to a distribution center for online orders, an employee at the store told me on a recent visit.)
+(Worth noting: A few months ago the upstairs of the Macy’s store was shut off to convert it to a distribution center for online orders, an employee at the store told me on a recent visit.)
 Namdar’s Ohio-based attorney, Ryan Gibbs, did not return a call seeking comment.
 A message left with Namdar’s leasing office also was not returned.